-I am currently a doctoral research associate at the Knowledge Technology Group at the University of Hamburg.
+I am currently a Postdoctoral Associate at the Knowledge Technology Group, University of Hamburg.
 My research focuses on developing data-efficient deep reinforcement learning algorithms for robot motor control by applying biological principles of self-organization and intrinsic motivation.
 I also work on meta-decision making, strategy selection and algorithms that integrate model-based and model-free control for robot skill learning.
 My research interests include:

 - Neural Networks